chenw7/Hand-Tracking/README.md

     Further instructions will be provided in your terminal to assist you in installing homebrew.

-3. To check if homebrew is installed correctly, type the following command into your terminal. brew help
+3. To check if homebrew is installed correctly, type the following command into your terminal.

+    brew help

     If an error does not appear, that means homebrew has been successfully installed and you are ready for the next steps.
     If an error appears, repeat step 2 and make sure you followed the instructions provided in your terminal correctly.

-4. Once homebrew has been installed, we can install both python and pip with entering the following command into your terminal. brew install python
+4. Once homebrew has been installed, we can install both python and pip with entering the following command into your terminal.

+    brew install python

     This command installs the latest version of python, pip, and necessary packages for set up all for you without you needing to do anything.
-Simply sit back and wait for brew to finish installing all the programs and packages for you.
+Simply sit back and wait for homebrew to finish installing all the programs and packages for you.

 5.

 6.